Eswaramoorthy04/Chatbot/README.md

 Chatbot Project - E-Commerce Assistant:

-This repository contains a conversational AI chatbot designed for e-commerce assistance.
+This repository contains a conversational AI chatbot designed for e-commerce assistance for a entry level data provided like the real world data.
 It helps users with order tracking, product inquiries, and general customer support using machine learning-based intent classification and real-time CSV data integration.

 Features